pontuselmrin/pontuselmrin.github.io/_posts/2025-02-18-Visualizing_Matrix_Multiplication.md

 The images illustrate how a matrix product can be viewed as a sum of rank-one matrices–– a perspective that appears in various contexts, such as matrix decomposition and attention mechanisms in Transformers.

 In general, thinking of familiar concepts in new ways helps with intuition.
-Personally, I’ve found it helpful to create flashcards based on Bendersky's article and the decomposition above, and I would highly recommend doing the same.
+I’ve found it helpful to create flashcards based on Bendersky's article and the decomposition above, and I would highly recommend doing the same.

 [^1]: See e.g. https://en.wikipedia.org/wiki/Invertible_matrix.